BirminghamIO/pair.birmingham.io/readme.md

 ```
 (If you aren't familiar with it, you can [learn more about Composer here](https://getcomposer.org/doc/00-intro.md).)

-Once this is finished, make a copy of the `.env.local.php.sample` file named `.env.local.php` and update it with the relevent settings (If you're a member of [Team Pair on GitHub](https://github.com/orgs/BirminghamIO/teams/team-pair), you can use the tokens listed as Homestead.)
+Once this is finished, make a copy of the `.env.local.php.sample` file named `.env.local.php` and update it with the relevent settings.

 Run command:
 ```bash